 From meat pies to a backyard BBQ, Australia has a lot of foods that aren’t totally unique to Australia but defines a lot of the iconic food you’ll see around.

 Let’s start with pies.
 Being a tradesman back home, the typical “smoko” (that’s your first break at work) meal was a cheese and bacon pie with a “choccie” (chocolate) milk.
-Don’t worry, we will get to the typical slang Australians use in a little bit.
+Don’t worry.
+We will get to the typical slang Australians use in a little bit.

 The variation of pies in Australia means there is something for every taste bud.

-BBQ is also an extremely common way to cook a great meal in Australia.
+BBQ is an extremely common way to cook a great meal in Australia.
 But no, ”shrimp on the barbie” isn’t really a thing.
 For a start, we call them prawns.

 #7 The Iconic Sydney Harbor Bridge and Opera House